 In order to protect individual identities, the CDC and AHRQ do not report data when the number of deaths or nonfatal injuries is fewer than or equal to 10.
-In cases where data is suppressed at the subnational level for privacy (<10) or reliability reasons (rates if the count <20), it is still included in totals.
+In cases where data is suppressed at the subnational level for privacy (<10) or reliability reasons (e.g., rates for counts <20), it is still included in totals.

 The US and state maps of congressional districts are from a cartogram that was designed to show each of the 435 congressional districts as approximately the same size.
 This helps represent their equal political power—one vote—in the House of Representatives despite their enormous variation in square mileage and shape.
 As a result, states with only one, at-large congressional district will appear small.
 Additionally, small geographic areas with large populations and multiple congressional districts, like New York City, may appear in a different part of the state so that they can still fit within the state outline.
 Further information on the “Congressional district hexmap, v2.1” by Daniel Donner for Daily Kos Elections is available at https://dkel.ec/map.